Milton Wolff

-Milton Wolff (October 7, 1915 – January 14, 2008) was an American veteran of the Spanish Civil War, the last commander of the Lincoln Battalion of XV International Brigade, and a prominent communist.
+Milton Wolff (October 7, 1915 – January 14, 2008) was an American writer and veteran of the Spanish Civil War, the last commander of the Lincoln Battalion of XV International Brigade, and a prominent communist.

 Early life

-He was born into a working class Jewish immigrant family in Brooklyn, New York.
+Wolff was born on October 7, 1915 into a working class Jewish immigrant family in Brooklyn, New York.
 His parents originally came from Lithuania and Hungary.
-He was also a member of the Civilian Conservation Corps during the Great Depression.
+He attended the New York School of Commercial Art before joining the Civilian Conservation Corps during the Great Depression.
 He became active in the Young Communist League on returning to Brooklyn after the CCC.
 It was there that he volunteered to go to Spain to fight fascism.

 Spanish Civil War

 In early 1937, Wolff set off to join the International Brigades in Spain, reaching Albacete by March.
 As a pacifist, a belief common in the 1930s, he originally wished to be a medic.
 However, after the International Brigades' heavy losses at the Battle of Jarama, he became a soldier instead, joining a machine gun company.
 "Largely self-educated, ... [he] was an intellectual".
 He "detested elegant uniforms", customarily wearing "baggy trousers, a stained leather jacket" and, in wet weather, a "woolly poncho".

 After a year's fighting in Brunete, Belchite and Teruel, the Brigade lost two senior officers, David Doran and Robert Hale Merriman at the Gandesa battle on the Aragon front.
 After which, in March 1938, Wolff became the battalion commander.
 He led the now Lincoln-Washington Battalion during the Battle of the Ebro and left Spain in November 1938 when the International Brigades were demobilized.
 Ernest Hemingway described him during this period: [he was] "...23 years old, tall as Lincoln, gaunt as Lincoln, and as brave and as good a soldier as any that commanded battalions at Gettysburg.
 He is alive and unhit by the same hazard that leaves one tall palm tree standing where a hurricane has passed."